royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * Make sure your device group is set to the new group, click "Next"
 * Select "One-click certificate creation"
 * On the next page we are presented with a link to download the device certificate
-* Download the certificate, public key and private key and save them into the `AWSIoTWebinar/source` folder in the git repo folder you cloned
+* Download the certificate, public key* and private key and save them into the `AWSIoTWebinar/source` folder in the git repo folder you cloned
   * rename the certificate to `certificate.pem.crt` and private key to `private.pem.key` (we will use this to rotate the cert more easily)
+  * strictly speaking, the public key is not required on our end. but you can use it in the bonus section at the bottom.
 * You also need AWS's Root ca which you can find [here](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html?icmpid=docs_iot_console#server-authentication-certs)
 * We are going to download the "RSA 2048 bit" key, right click on the link and save to file locally
 * Click on "Activate", this will activate the certificate that you created and associated with the device.